brigr/qa-k-concurrent-community-detection/README.md

 A user who will be using this script should be able to use one of the classic QUBO solvers (such as dimod or QBSolv), or directly use the D-Wave Ocean API to submit the locally computed parameters of the QUBO problem to the DW-2000Q.

-The reason for the creation of this repository is field study on quantum community detection performed by student Sotiris Karavarsamis (Interfaculty graduate study program on Complex Systems and Networks, Aristotle University of Thessaloniki, Greece).
+The reason for the creation of this repository is research study on quantum community detection performed by student Sotiris Karavarsamis (Interfaculty graduate study program on Complex Systems and Networks, Aristotle University of Thessaloniki, Greece).
 This repository, in part, aims at reproducing the experiments reported in Negre et al.

 Code will be published very soon!